 Steven Lane is a Professor in Medicine at the University of Queensland.
 He is a consultant haematologist and Director of Research in Cancer Care Services at the Royal Brisbane and Women’s Hospital.
 He is the Head of the Cancer Program at the QIMR Berghofer Medical Research Institute and Group Leader of the Gordon and Jessie Gilmour Leukaemia Research Laboratory.
-He completed joint clinical and laboratory haematology training at RBWH, Pathology Queensland and the Princess Alexandra Hospital.
+Steven completed his joint clinical and laboratory haematology training at RBWH, Pathology Queensland and the Princess Alexandra Hospital.
 He completed a postdoctoral research fellowship at the Harvard Medical School.
 In addition to being Treasurer and Queensland Councillor of the HSANZ, Steven is also Head of the Cancer Theme of Brisbane Diamantina Health Partners, a committee member of the Metro North Research Committee.
 He is supported by a CSL Centenary Fellowship, the Leukaemia Foundation and NHMRC.
 He was Cure Cancer Australia’s Researcher of the Year (2016).
-Steven was the Convenor for Blood 2018 (National annual scientific meeting jointly organized by the HSANZ, ANZSBT and THSANZ).
+Steven was the Convenor for Blood 2018 (National annual scientific meeting jointly organised by the HSANZ, ANZSBT and THSANZ).

 Dr Hui-Peng (Peng) Lee

 Flinders Medical Centre